 Authorized registered tour operators can only book the Inca Trail permits in Cusco City.
 You can not secure the permits yourself and must travel with a tour guide, chef, and porters.

 How to get Inca Trail Permits?

 The Inca Trail permits are released during the first days of October for the following year.
-This October 2021, we will book the permits for all 2022 seasons.
+This October 2022, we will book the permits inca trail 2023 seasons.

 A few months may sell out fast, like May, June, and July, so it is essential to get manual confirmation that the tour operator has secured the permits.